epjansson/flasher/README.md

 # flasher: Flash messaging for Anax-MVC
-Flasher is a PHP Class for handling flash messages in Anax-MVC
+Flasher is a PHP Class for handling flash messages in Anax-MVC.

 Requirements
 --